dadrian/dadrian.io/content/blog/posts/reasons-to-go-to-grad-school.md

 tenure-track faculty member.
 There is no way to have a tenure-track faculty position without a PhD.
 Some people will tell you that the market for faculty positions is a random dice roll, since there are so few positions relative to candidates.
-This is not true in computer science, and especially not true in security and cryptography.
+This is not true in computer science, especially in security and cryptography.
 Every year, there are a set of top faculty candidates on the market.
 Many schools will be interested in the same or overlapping subsets of candidates.
 If you're keeping up with the field and familiar with the hiring process, it's not hard to predict who will be offered tenure-track assistant professor positions.
-If the market was random, you would not be able to identify every year who on the market was going to get job offers.
+If the market was random, you would not be able to identify every year who on the market was going to get job offers[^5].
 The random part of the market is figuring out _where_ that job will be (especially among the top fifteen or so schools), and which school will actually end up sending an offer to which candidate.
 Even if you're at the top of the market, don't expect to be able to get a faculty position in a city that you actually want to live in.
 The market is incredibly competitive.

 Imagine there are 100 candidates on the faculty market for computer security.
-Of these, only five candidates are qualified, and any given school will think that only three of the candidates out of the five are a match, and then only manage to send an offer to one or two of them.
+Of these, only five candidates are qualified.
+Any given school will think that only three of the candidates out of the five are a match, then only manage to send an offer to one or two of them.
 It is straightforward to identify who is at the top of the market.
 It is hard to actually _be_ at the top of the market.
 As a grad student, you're have to be one top students in